Measuring and Mitigating Biases in Motor Insurance Pricing: Measuring biases in car insurance pricing

 \subsection{A different modeling approach}

-These findings underscore that implementing fairness through omission does not provide a comprehensive solution to the problem of discrimination.
-To assess these dependency levels, an alternative modeling approach is employed.
-Instead of excluding the gender variable from the model, it is included in the model, and then the model outputs are post-processed to ensure gender-insensitive pricing.
-This approach aligns with strategies commonly used by insurers to comply with regulations such as the gender directive.
-The specific approach involves calculating a weighted average of male and female model outputs for all segments encompassed in the models.
-Following this reprocessing, the dependencies between the new values of $\widehat{Y}$ and $S$ are examined.
-Remarkably, the results obtained demonstrate a high degree of similarity to those of the previous modeling strategies.
-Overall, this method fails to resolve the issue of interdependencies since reweighting the outputs perpetuates existing imbalances across various segments.
+These findings highlight that implementing fairness through omission does not offer a comprehensive solution to discrimination.
+An alternative modeling approach is employed to assess dependency levels.
+Instead of excluding the gender variable, it is included in the model, and then the outputs are post-processed to ensure gender-insensitive pricing, aligning with strategies used by insurers to comply with regulations like the gender directive.
+The specific approach calculates a weighted average of male and female model outputs for all segments, but the results show similar dependencies between the new values of $\widehat{Y}$ and $S$ as previous modeling strategies.
+This method fails to resolve interdependencies, as reweighting the outputs perpetuates existing imbalances.

-Consequently, the influence of gender persists within the modeling process, even after its omission or conventional adjustment.
-In the literature, some scholars refer to this phenomenon as the "reconstruction" of the sensitive variable, wherein bias continues to manifest.
-Reconstruction occurs when interdependencies exist between explanatory variables and the sensitive variable, allowing these explanatory variables to replicate the effects of the sensitive variable in the models, thereby perpetuating bias.
-This study appears to exemplify such a scenario.
+Consequently, gender's influence persists within the modeling process, even after its omission or conventional adjustment.
+Some scholars refer to this as the "reconstruction" of the sensitive variable, where bias continues to manifest due to interdependencies between explanatory variables and the sensitive variable.
+This study exemplifies such a scenario.

-In summary, a notable degree of bias exists in the historical data, and regardless of the conventional modeling approach applied, this bias is at the very least perpetuated.
-This phenomenon is primarily attributed to the interdependencies between the sensitive variable and other explanatory variables.
-Having explored the presence of bias, the subsequent section delves into the mitigation of bias while striving to maintain an acceptable level of performance.
-The model constructed without gender serves as the reference for this purpose.
+In summary, bias exists in historical data, and regardless of the modeling approach applied, it is perpetuated, primarily due to interdependencies.
+The subsequent section explores bias mitigation while maintaining acceptable performance, using the model constructed without gender as reference.